 SQL Server 2016 is R only.
-SQL Server 2017 supports R and Python.
-The following table describes the features in each version.
-With the exception of the SQL Server Launchpad service, this table is identical to the one provided in the standalone server article.
+The following table describes the features in SQL Server 2016.

 MicrosoftML (R) adds machine learning algorithms to create custom models for text analysis, image analysis, and sentiment analysis.